nsrau/azure-docs.it-it/articles/sql-database/sql-database-elastic-pool-manage-csharp.md

-## Creare un nuovo database in un pool di database elastici
+## Creare un nuovo database in un pool

     // Create a new database in the pool